 Each dataset we collected contains a list of samples (one sample per patient), and for each sample we know whether it is resistant or susceptible to a list of antibiotics.
 For each antibiotic, we can therefore split a dataset in a population of resistant samples and a population of susceptible samples.
 Because we also know the multi-locus sequence typing for each sample, we can calculate the sequence type diversity of the population of resistant samples and the sequence type diversity of the population of susceptible samples (using different measures of diversity).
 The focus of the study is to determine whether the resistant populations are less diverse than the susceptible populations.

 In total we collected data from six published articles.
-Three of these papers reported data on E. coli infections: Yamaji et al., 2018, Adams-Sapper et al., 2013, and Kallonen et al., 2017.
-Two papers are based on the study of S. aureus infections Wurster et al., 2018 and Manara et al., 2018.
-One paper is based on E. faecium infections Galloway‐Peña et al., 2009.
+Three of these papers reported data on E. coli infections: Yamaji et al., 2018, Adams-Sapper et al., 2013, and Kallonen et al., 2017 and all three of these studies were based on samples from surveillance efforts.
+Two papers are based on the study of S. aureus infections Wurster et al., 2018 and Manara et al., 2018 and one paper is based on E. faecium infections Galloway‐Peña et al., 2009.
+The S. aureus and E. faecium data should be considered convenience samples, as they were not from planned surveillance efforts.
+However, we still believe that they will give us good estimates of sequence type diversity because none of them were focused on a specific drug resistance outbreak situation.
+The Yamaji, Adams-Sapper and Wurster papers all treated “intermediate” samples as “resistant”.
+For the other studies, we excluded samples that were listed as “intermediate.”
 The Yamaji E. coli article includes two datasets which are collected from the same location, but 17 years apart, therefore we consider it as two different datasets for our analysis (Yamaji et al., 2018).
 Furthermore, the Kallonen E. coli article includes two datasets, collected from national and local sites, which we consider as two different datasets for our analysis (Kallonen et al., 2017).
 Therefore, in total eight different datasets from the six published papers were collected for the analysis (Table 1)

-=== HERE Table 1: An overview of all the datasets included in the study with information on the antibiotics that are investigated in each dataset. ====
+HERE Table 1: An overview of all the datasets included in the study with information on the antibiotics that are investigated in each dataset.

 Escherichia coli (E. coli) datasets